 It would start on April 22, 2010 when the WWE would release 5-time Women’s Champion, and huge fan favorite, Mickie James.
 Then, on Sept.
 19, 2010, the WWE would retire the Women’s Championship when they had a title unification match between Melina(Women’s Champion) and Michelle McCool(Diva’s Champion).
 Michelle McCool would win the match to become the Unified Diva’s Champion.
 But the question has to be asked `Why eliminate the Women’s Championship?`

 You have talented Divas on both Raw and Smackdown and all of them are fighting for just one title.
-Why can’t there be two titles or, like in TNA, one singles title and a tag-team title.
-With the lack of championship gold to fight for, creative story lines are needed to keep things interesting.
-However the WWE looked at it differently as they would remove the storylines all together.
+Why can’t there be two titles or, like in TNA, one singles title and a tag-team title?
+With the lack of championship gold to fight for, creative storylines are needed to keep things interesting.
+However, the WWE looked at it differently as they would remove the storylines altogether.
 Diva matches would be put together with no storyline and for no apparent reason whatsoever.
-Whomever was holding the title became irrelevant because the same thing would happen over and over.
+Whoever was holding the title became irrelevant because the same thing would happen over and over.
 The champion would hold the title for no more than three months, then there would be a series of about three matches against a new opponent.
 In the third match, the challenger would win the title; she would then retain the title in a rematch, and then a new challenger would emerge and the exact same scenario would happen again.

 In conclusion, I would like to ask the WWE one question, Why?